-All applications received after February 10th will be automatically placed in a waiting pool.
-If you would like to be notified of mid-year openings, please clearly state on your application.
+Applications are accepted on a rolling basis for each of our divisions: preschool, elementary and middle school.
+If you would like to be notified of mid-year openings, please clearly state this on your application.

-If your child is applying to Elementary School, please submit the Record Release Form (PDF) to your child’s current school for completion.
+If your child is applying to elementary or middle school, print and submit the Grades 1–8 Admission Recommendation Form to your child’s current school for completion.
+Download the form here.

 After the application has been received, kindergarten through 8th-grade students will be invited to have virtual meetings with our learning and literary specialists.